Last updated on

 Which is exactly in line with how we’ve designed our real estate agent websites.

-As you can see in the screenshot below, we help the eye travel from the most important CTA — “Sell Your House” — to easy ways to learn about the investor — “How It Works,” “Compare,” “Testimonials,” “FAQ,” “Contact Us,” and “Our Company.”
+As you can see in the screenshot below, we help the eye travel from the most important CTA — “Homes For Sale” — to easy ways to learn more about the agent and what they offer — “New Construction,” “Our Reviews,” “Compare,” “Areas,” “Our Team,” and “Resources.”

 And that system isn’t just hot air and mirrors.
 Instead, it’s based on vigorous conversion and heatmap testing we do here at Carrot.

-Here’s proof that the testimonial section is remarkably important, for instance.
+Here’s proof that the “Meet the Team” section is important, for instance.

-And similar proof about the “How It Works” tab.
+And similar proof about the “Featured Listings” tab.

 We’ve created our real estate agent website builder with a similarly relentless focus on converting visitors.